 2.5.2 Continue to brief state legislators on regional implementation work.

-2.5.3 Coordinate with local jurisdictions to explore state legislative initiatives that will remove obstacles and promote opportunities for implementation of the Regional Plan goals and objectives.
+2.5.3 Coordinate with local jurisdictions to explore state legislative initiatives that will remove obstacles and promote opportunities for implementation of the Regional Plan goals

 3.1.1 Organize study tours with public and private sector leaders to other regions that have made strides in implementing their regional plans.